aoqia194/leaf-installer/README.md

-# fabric-installer
+# leaf-installer

-An Installer for Fabric
+An installer for the Project Zomboid bootstrapper, used to install leaf (a FabricMC/fabric fork).